phax/peppol-commons/README.md

 # News and noteworthy

+* v9.5.2 - work in progress
+    * Updated the DBNAlliance Pilot domain name
 * v9.5.1 - 2024-08-11
     * Make sure that wildcard lookups including a "*" in the Customization ID will always fail
     * Added additional `SMPClientReadOnly.getWildcardServiceMetadataOrNull` overload